Jelled Pigs Feet Recipe

-The gelatine takes place after the liquid is cooled, any fat oils will settle to the top and should be skimmed off but leave a little around the edges of solid objects protruding out the surface.
+The gelatin takes place after the liquid is cooled, any fat oils will settle to the top and should be skimmed off but leave a little around the edges of solid objects protruding out the surface.
 Remove UN-edible items such as bones and other items before serving it cold.

-Pig Feet Jelly Ingredients
+Pig's Feet Gelatin Ingredients

-4 pounds pigs feet (whole)
+4 lbs. pigs feet (whole)

 1 washed whole onion, cut in half (with skin)

-2 washed carrot, whole
+2 washed carrots, whole

 2 whole, washed celery stalk

-3 medium size garlic cloves, smashed flat using
+3 medium size garlic cloves, smashed flat

 1 tablespoon salt